 Some of you may already be aware that some specific chemical substances such as house detergents are harmful to jewellery.
 But there are other substances that may seem irrelevant at first, but that can significantly damage your diamond jewellery collection over time.

-The two main substances in question are: chlorine and salt water.
+The two main substances causing your diamond jewellery damage are chlorine and salt water.

 Chlorine is essentially a bleach used to kill bacteria and it is regularly used in home cleaning products.
 Although we are aware that there is no reaction between chlorine and pure gold, since most gold jewellery is actually made of a combination of gold and alloys, the main reaction is due to the various alloys.
 Its effect on jewellery ranges from slow disintegration to crackling and blackening of the metal.
 The effect on diamonds and gemstones can vary depending on the stone, but contact with chlorine should be avoided at all costs.